Flourishing in the NEXT season A Season Of Discovering What's Next

 I contrast this to an encounter I had with my 5 year grandson a few days later.
 My husband and I decided to stop over at my daughter’s house one evening after dinner to surprise our grandkids.
 Of course we were greeted with squeals of joy.
 But as soon as the door opened I noticed my grandson Auggie scurrying to his room without a word.
 I sat on the couch chatting with my granddaughters when a few moments later my grandson emerged.
 He began walking straight towards me with a big smile on his face and his hands tucked behind his back.
 Then without any warning he threw fists full of confetti over my head in delight and celebration.

 He had been waiting for just the right moment to toss these brightly colored flecks.
 A few days earlier he had been at an engagement party with his parents.
-My daughter told me that after the confetti poppers were shot in the air, Auggie began picking up the pieces off he ground one by one.
+My daughter told me that after the confetti poppers were shot in the air, Auggie began picking up the pieces off the ground one by one.
 He kept them tightly clenched in his hands until he got home, and put them in a pile on the end of his bed under his stuffed animals.
 There they remained until the perfect moment.
+I marveled that I, his Gammy, was that perfect moment!

 The contrast between the response of these two children to my presence was remarkable.
 To me the first represented a superficial reaction to the breakdown of life and aging, while the second defied it.
 The later looked at the heart and soul behind wrinkles and yellow teeth.
 I might even be so bold to say that even seeing agedness, loved anyways because it’s a part of who the person is in the cycle of life.
 After all, being a grandma requires aging…there is no getting around it.
 And let's face it, grandmas are one of the most loved and adored people on the planet.